rodrigopsasaki/vision/packages/vision/README.md

 console.log("done", { status: "ok" });
 ```

-This tells a story — but it’s whispering.
+This tells a story — but it's whispering.
 No IDs.
 No continuity.
 Just bursts of text into the void.
 Now imagine billions of these.
 Good luck finding the one you care about.